Obstetrics & Gynecology (OB-GYN)

 For many women, surgical treatment is the right choice for a pelvic floor disorder.
-Today's surgical options are minimally invasive and require little to no hospital stay.
+Today's surgical options, including robotic surgery, are minimally invasive and require little to no hospital stay.

 Patients with urinary incontinence, overactive bladder and fecal incontinence who do not respond to more conservative treatments may be treated with sacral nerve stimulation or modulation, where a neurostimulation device is implanted in the body.

 Transvaginal obturator sling procedures are minimally invasive procedures used to treat urinary incontinence, or leakage of urine, with coughing, sneezing and other physical activity.

 Some services are available at certain locations.
 Ask your health care provider to help you find the nearest location for a services or procedure not offered locally.

 Your provider will assess your symptoms and needs, answer questions, manage and recommend treatment options, refer you for other appropriate treatments, and follow up with you to ensure satisfactory results.

 Before your first visit, you may receive a questionnaire and bladder diary to complete and bring with you to your first appointment.
 These tools will help the OB-GYN team understand symptoms, past treatment, history and expectations.

 At your first visit, you can expect to discuss your concerns, symptoms and questionnaire, as well as diagnosis and treatment options.
 You also will receive a detailed physical exam.
 You and your provider will work together to find a treatment plan that is appropriate for your lifestyle.